-*Look at the Lord’s Day.
-The 1st day of the week is not commanded for the Assembly, but the Assembly is to be at a specific time and that day is called “the Lord’s Day” (1 Cor.
-11:18, 20, 33; Heb.
-10:25; Rev. 1:10, 13, 20).
-The example of Christians and Christ meeting on the 1st day of the week defines the assembling to break bread (Acts 20:7, 1 Cor.
-16:1–3, Rev. 1:10, etc.).
-Let us not add to what the Spirit has revealed since He revealed all Truth (John 16:13, cf. 2 Tim.
-3:16–17).
+Jesus rose one the first day of the week (Mark ; John 20:11).
+The first day of the week is not commanded for the assembly, but the assembly is to be at a specific time and John called the day of the assembly as “the Lord’s Day” (1 Cor 11:18, 20, 33; Heb 10:25; Rev 1:10, 13, 20).
+The example of Christians meeting on the first day of the week to break bread defines the assembly (Acts 20:7; 1 Cor 16:1–3, Rev 1:10).
+No one should add to what the Spirit has revealed since He revealed all truth (John 16:13; cf. 2 Tim 3:16–17).

 Are there examples that are not binding?
 Yes.
 Give some attention to these expedient examples.
 Paul’s teaching in the school of Tyrannus does not define all teaching to be done in a school of a man named Tyrannus (Acts 19:9).
 How do we know this?
 Because there are no specific commands regarding places to teach the Gospel.
-Are Christians only to teach on riversides, in synagogues, in Jerusalem’s Temple, or Athen’s Areopagus (Acts 5:25, 16:13, 17:2)?
+Are Christians only to teach on riversides, in synagogues, in Jerusalem’s Temple, or Athen’s areopagus (Acts 5:25; 16:13; 17:2)?
 Certainly not, these are not examples defining any commands though the examples present wonderful principles and the great liberties that Christians have.

 In conclusion, Bible examples are binding when defining commands.
 It is that simple.
 These set the pattern for the Church’s observation of all of Christ’s commands.